-Last December we published the first issue of the 31st volume/year of ARCADE.
-With the launch of each of our quarterly issues we hold a public event where interested parties come together to celebrate and exchange ideas—our most recent event was held at the Bullitt Center on March 8th to celebrate the launch of our spring issue STEAM: Putting Art and Design at the Center of STEM.
-Subsequent events will be held in June, September and December.
+, the first issue of the 33rd volume/year of ARCADE.
+With the launch of each of our issues we hold a public event where interested parties come together to celebrate and exchange ideas—our most recent event was held at the newly rehabilitated Union Stables on April 23rd.
+Subsequent events will be held in September and December.

 Recent Successes and Current Challenges